zhaque44/zhaque44.github.io/about.md

 <ul>
 <li>
 • Managed the Integration and Testing of Release Candidates in a continuous integration environment.</li>
-<li>• Provided peer reviews of automated test scripts to improve code quality in the test suite.<li>
+<li>• Provided peer reviews of automated test scripts to improve code quality in the test suite.</li>
 <li>• Deep knowledge and understanding of adhoc approaches for thoroughly testing the system,
 utilizing tools such as Postman, remote SSH and stack tracing inside of VM’s to specify the origin of defective behavior.</li>